51Degrees/specifications/device-detection-specification/required-examples.md

 the [Usage Sharing Element](../pipeline-specification/pipeline-elements/usage-sharing-element.md) is not added to the Pipeline, but enable it for web examples.

-This is done because it has been observed that web examples are more frequently copied verbatim as a starting point for customer implementations.
+This is because it has been observed that web examples are more frequently copied verbatim as a starting point for customer implementations.
 As usage sharing is so important, we want to ensure it is enabled by default in this scenario.

-Every example in which share usage is inhibited needs to have a comment saying that in normal operation usage sharing should be enabled by adding a Usage Sharing Element to the Pipeline.
+Every example in which usage sharing is inhibited needs to have a comment saying that in normal operation usage sharing should be enabled by adding a Usage Sharing Element to the Pipeline.